 Look into many different and unrelated sources to see if the information matches up.
 Look at the other side of the argument and validate their claims.

-They are the base of which every critical analysis should be created.
+They are the base from which every critical analysis should be created.
 You would apply these questions as follows:

 - …would benefit?